funkgeek/Speaking-clock/Readme.md

 # Running environment description

-There is not a contribution file as I did all the works.
+Thia is not a contribution file as I did all the works.

----

-### License

-This program and the relevant files is provided under the Apache License 2.0

 ---